rico345100/multijs/README.md

 ## Q. How does it work?
 A. If the browser supports "Web Worker API and Blob", use Web worker.
 But if not, use the timer instead.
 Yes, trully, it is not "cross-browsing multithread", but you can use any browser.

+## Q. Support?
+A. IE5.5-11 and all major browsers supported (highly recommend to use with X-browsing event handlers)

 ## Q. How to use it?
 A. Read the "how to use" below.